Reducing Domestic Violence

 - Decreased domestic assaults by 20% since 2006

-- Launched eight hospital-based domestic violence programs across Maryland
+- Launched nine hospital-based domestic violence programs across Maryland

 - Championed legislation to make child neglect a criminal act in Maryland